Japan Winter Wonderland Birding

 It will take a few hours to reach The Oshima triangle – an area off Oshima island is the area where the seabirds congregate.
 Good to have something to eat or some rest onboard before we get there.

-Seabirds include Short-tailed, Laysan, and Black-footed albatrosses, Streaked Shearwater, Northern Fulmar, Tristram’s Storm-Petrel and with some luck Japanese Murrelet.
+Seabirds include Short-tailed, Laysan, and Black-footed albatrosses, Streaked Shearwater, and with some luck, Providence Petrel, Northern Fulmar, Tristram’s Storm-Petrel and Japanese Murrelet.

 We are back at port at 7:50 pm.